est-gonzalezr/uniandes-labs-orchestration-system/README.md

 rabbitmqctl set_policy --apply-to queues $global_processing_policy_name "^$global_processing_federated_queue" "{\"federation-upstream\":\"$global_processing_upstream_name\"}"
 ```

 This will allow the processing clusters to configure an upstream to the global processing engine and to set a policy to allow the federation of messages from the global processing engine to the processing clusters.
+If you feel that you need to change any variable feel free to do so.

 On the machine where the GPC is running you will have to run the following commands: